Retailers brace for flood of returns from online shopping

 When Dick Pirozzolo wanted to return a too-small jersey he bought for $40 on a website called Online Cycling Gear, he was pleasantly surprised with the response.
 The site told him to keep it, discard it, or give it to a friend or charity — and it will send him the right size for an extra $10.

+The experience, he added, has given him confidence to buy more online this holiday season.

-David Bassuk, global co-leader of AlixPartners' retail practice, says stores are increasingly making it easier for shoppers to feel less guilty about returning items.
+David Bassuk, global co-leader of the retail practice at AlixPartners, says stores are increasingly making it easier for shoppers to feel less guilty about returning items.

 "If they're not sure of their size, they order both sizes," he says.
 "If they're not sure which color, they order both colors.
 And if they're not sure which item, they order them all.
 But it's costly to the retailers, and the retailers are not well positioned to handle all the cost."

-On average, people return 25% of items they buy online, compared with only 8% of what they buy in stores, according to Forrester Research's online analyst Sucharita Mulpuru.
-For clothing it's even higher, about 30%.
+On average, people return 25 percent of items they buy online, compared with only 8 percent of what they buy in stores, according to Forrester Research online analyst Sucharita Mulpuru.
+For clothing it's even higher, about 30 percent.

 But not all rejected items are the same and have varying levels of depreciation, experts say.
 After an item is sent back to the retailer, the company must assess its condition and decide whether to resell it, send it to a liquidator or the landfill.

-Optoro, a return logistics company, estimates the value of fashion apparel depreciates by 20% to 50% over an eight-to-16-week period.
+Optoro, a return logistics company, estimates the value of fashion apparel depreciates by 20 percent to 50 percent over an eight-to-16-week period.
 That's why it's so critical to get rejected items back and on sale again quickly.

 Returns are also complicated this year because retailers pushed people to buy holiday gifts early to avoid shipping delays and crowded stores, meaning the return window may be closed by the time Christmas rolls around.